 Put Away Your Calculator

 Calculator use is not allowed on more than 1/3 of the SAT Math; inexplicably, the no-calculator questions are accorded less time per question than those on the Calculator section.
-The SAT does not provide students with multiple choice answers on some questions, leaving them to come up with their own answers to bubble in on nearly 1/4 of the questions.
+The SAT does not provide students with multiple choice answers on some questions, leaving test takers to come up with their own answers to bubble in on nearly 1/4 of the questions.
 On the other hand, most of the formulas students might need are provided.
-ACT gives students only multiple choice questions but no formulas.
+The ACT gives students only multiple choice questions but no formulas.

 Grammar By Different Names, but Game Is the Same

 ACT English and SAT Writing & Language assess similar skills, and meaningful gaps in student performance on these components are fairly rare.
 The pacing is different, however, with SAT allowing 33% more time per question than ACT.
 The ACT English has 75 questions in 45 minutes, a pace that tends to punish indecisive over-thinkers.
-On the other hand, SAT Writing & Language includes more questions that require students to interpret graphs and charts — which can be a time-suck — or to demonstrate a full understanding of the passage rather than assess a grammar rule in isolation.
+On the other hand, SAT Writing & Language includes more questions that require students to interpret graphs and charts—which can be a time-suck—or to demonstrate a full understanding of the passage rather than assess a grammar rule in isolation.
 Overall, many students find ACT English and SAT Writing & Language to be the most approachable and coachable sections on the tests.

 SAT Essay Doesn’t Care What You Think